 PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
-Written agreements must include more detailed information about students' enrolment.
-Support Providers must require students must keep their personal and contact information up to date.
+As 3.3.7 is the only point that says 'provide a link to information on'.
+The inference is that everything else needs to be included on the letter.
+We seek clarification on whether the written agreement can refer students to links, noting that links are also likely to change in the future.
+Providers must require students must keep their personal and contact information up to date.
 Support The provider must retain records of the written agreement and receipts of payments by the student for at least 2 years after the person ceases to be an accepted student.
 Support